 Information Services & Technology is a collaborative IT organization dedicated to creating, maintaining, securing and improving the IT environment for the University of Manitoba community while continually embodying and fostering the values of Integrity, Teamwork, Collaboration, Accountability, Respect and Effectiveness in our work and client services.

 123 Fletcher Argue

 Client Services is a client-focused, service-based unit in IST that has an overall focus on support services, advising and consulting and serves as the first point of contact for clients.
-Units include Client Relationship Management, Service Level Management, Client Support and Service Desk.
+Teams include Client Relationship Management, Service Level Management, Client Support and Service Desk.

 Director, Client Services